 You should secure-in-place during violence, threat of violence, when an active assailant has been reported or is nearby, or otherwise when instructed to do so by Campus Alerts and emergency personnel.
 When it is necessary to secure-in-place, you will be the safest by placing a locked door or other barricade between you and the associated threat.
 To minimize vulnerability, turn off lights, silence phones, draw blinds, and move away from windows.
 Await further instructions from Campus Alerts and emergency personnel.
-Do Not leave until an "All Clear" is received.
+Do Not leave until an "All Clear" is received students, employees, and others with information about unforeseen events and emergencies on campus, such as snow closures, building closures, significant traffic interruptions, severe power outages, gas leaks, and threats such as bombs or gunmen.
+Students and employees automatically receive email alerts from the Campus Alert system and are unable to 'opt-out of email alerts.
+Students, families, and employees may also sign up to receive alerts via landline telephone, cellular telephone, both landline and cellular telephone, and text messaging.
+Students, families, employees and campus visitors may also download the U Heads Up! mobile application to a smartphone to receive push notifications from the Campus Alert system.